 in Healing A Broken Heart

-(1) It is important to release feelings of rejection and lack of love because those are the feelings that are causing you so much pain now.
+(1) release feelings of rejection and lack of love because those are the feelings that are causing you so much pain now.
 You are projecting your emotions onto the loved one that has left you.

-(2) It is important to discover all the painful emotions from your childhood, you need to go back there and to find out the situations that caused you so much pain.
+(2) discover all the painful emotions from your childhood, you need to go back there and to find out the situations that caused you so much pain.

 If you need help with this process, I am available through online spiritual counseling.